kopalov/GTAV-SH-Mod/Possible Features.md

 1. Adding costs for the realtor.<br>
 2. You select which realtor can sell it with all different prices but also different percentages in getting a big payout.<br><br>
 This way when you take the cheap realtor and are lucky you get a real big payout but when you are unlucky you make a huge loss.<br><br>

+## Navigating to hotels<br>
+It would be very nice to make all hotel blips disappear.
+Then by the press of a button(internet maybe) you get a menu where you select the class of the hotel and then it creates a waypoint to the nearest hotel.